- Home

 - 10 ways to bring more light into your home

-Increasing the amount of natural light that comes into your home is one of the most valuable changes you can make to your living space.
-Not only is it a key feature people look for when buying a property, but having a home that’s filled with light makes it seem warm and welcoming – and helps us feel happier.
+Increasing the amount of natural light in your home is one of the most valuable changes you can make to your living space.
+Not only is it a key feature people look for when buying a property, but having a home filled with light can also make it feel more welcoming and help us feel happier.
 Plus, it can reduce your energy bills and even improve your health.

 However, many homes weren’t built with the concept of natural light in mind, and if you feel your home is too dark, you’re not the only one.
-While you may not be able to physically turn your home around to face the sun, there are many things you can do to make your home lighter and brighter.
+While you may not be able to turn your home around to face the sun, there are many things you can do to make it brighter.

 From big changes, like redoing your flooring, to small ones, like hanging more mirrors, here are 10 ways to bring more light into your home.